easttennesseecc-star/Q-Top-Dog-IDE/backend/LLM_LEARNING_ENDPOINTS.md

 # 📚 LLM Learning Endpoint Guide

-Your custom Coding LLM can now connect to Q-IDE's learning endpoints to analyze builds, extract patterns, and continuously improve.
+Your custom Coding LLM can now connect to Top Dog's learning endpoints to analyze builds, extract patterns, and continuously improve.
 This enables a continuous feedback loop where every build contributes to smarter LLM performance.

 ## Overview